 Strathalbyn Soldiers Memorial Garden paving works

-Council’s Contractor have commenced work on the first stage of renovation at the Strathalbyn Soldiers Memorial Gardens monument.
+Council’s Contractor has commenced work on the first stage of renovation at the Strathalbyn Soldiers Memorial Gardens monument.
 Works include the removal of the old flagstone paving, which will be retained and reused at a later date.

-The site will be repaved to new levels and an additional Mitaro slate step installed to make the approach to the monument safer for the public.
+The site will be repaved to new levels and an additional Mintaro slate step installed to make the approach to the monument safer for the public.
 The base will also have a new render applied and surrounding turf will be removed and relayed to the new levels.

 This will improve the appearance of the area and increase the area’s usability.